Carlota Gatius: "A person who does not have a digital identity generates distrust"

 How is digital reputation built?

 — Reputation is what others think of you, and identity is what you create about yourself.
-The luck we have in the digital sphere is that you can work on your identity through your own blogs, social networks, and digital media; you don't solely depend on knowing someone or on traditional media.
+The luck we have in the digital sphere is that you can work on your identity through your own blogs, social networks, digital media; you don't just depend on knowing someone or on traditional media.
 Obviously, there are media that will position you better because they have higher authority in the digital world.

 Which networks are most important for reputation?

 — I don't think so, they will continue to be found, because the physical part really works.
 But it gives a seal of confidence, of "everything is going well".
 We have the president of a large South American multinational who, when we started with him, had 3,000 followers on LinkedIn and now has 50,000.
 That's working on personal branding.
-It won't change your profit and loss account, but you won't be invited to speak at Harvard University if you are a completely anonymous person.
+It won't change your profit and loss account, but they won't invite you to speak at Harvard University if you are a completely anonymous person.
 Because if nobody knows you, you won't be interesting either, no matter how much you are the president of an important business group.

 How to build a good digital reputation for industries that are frowned upon?